C.G. Salamander: Early life

 C.G.
 Salamander is the pen-name of Andrew Prashanth who grew up in Chennai, India.
 He worked as a tour guide to save enough money to publish his first book, Palms Foster Home for Peculiar Stories, which he self published at age 24.

 Awards and recognition

-C G Salamander had received several grants and awards for his writing.
+C G Salamander has received several grants and awards for his writing.
 Some of them include: